Business Travel to the EU After Brexit: Your Complete Guide

 As you can see, this gives you a quite different valuation compared to the first example.
 This is why using a variety of valuation methods, and choosing the right fit for your particular business, is so important.
 What’s right for another business may not be a suitable option for yours.

-Open a free multi-currency account with Wise and you can receive payments from clients, investments and more.
-The best part?
-You can receive this money with zero fees.
+Open a free multi-currency account with Wise Business and you can receive payments from clients, investments and more.

 After reading this guide, you should have a better idea of the different methods you can use for valuing your business.
 You can do it based on turnover alone, as a quick and easy way to put a figure on what your company could be worth.